-Companies should provide information on previous case studies to reveal their style of collaborating and communicating with customers.
+Companies should provide information from previous case studies to reveal their style of collaborating and communicating with customers.
 They can go on to disclose the results achieved.
 With this information, new customers will set their expectations and be more welcoming of the experience they get while interacting with the company.

 Set expectations early

 Companies should communicate the progress towards goals, deadlines, project inclusions, processes, and so forth to keep their customers informed of what is happening.
-Doing this will ensure that the customers are kept happy and, thus, ready for continued interaction with the business.
+Doing this will ensure that the customers are happy and, thus, ready for continued interaction with the business.

 Develop a roadmap for the future